weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/A quick start.md

 Result:
 ![img1](/img/draw.png)

+**NOTE**: if you can not obtain the visualized graph via the above code, one possible reason is that the package "pywebview" does not work in the correct way on your computer.
+An alternative plan is to save the visualized graph directly rather than show it in a pywebview window.
+To do this, you can use `cookiemilk.draw(bee_cmap, show=False, save=True, filename='bee_cmap')`.

-## Step 4 Average graph
+## 2.4 Step 4 Average graph

-If we are conducting a behavioural experiment, one of the possible analyses that we may want to do is to check how networks differ between groups.
+If we are conducting a behavioral experiment, one of the possible analyses that we may want to do is to check how graphs differ between groups.
 Such a descriptive analysis can be done by generating average networks at the group level vis the function `average_graph`.

-Here is an example, I will show you how can we generate an average network based on data from three students.
+Here is an example, I will show you how can we generate an average graph based on data from three students.
 As shown below, different students used different key-terms in their concept maps.
-Student1 used the terms "A", "B", "C", and "D"; Student2 used the terms "B", "C", "E",  and "F"; Student3 used the term "A", "C", "D", and "G".
+Student1 used the terms "A", "B", "C" and "D"; Student2 used the terms "B", "C", "E" and "F"; Student3 used the term "A", "C", "D" and "G".
+All of them construct three links based on their own key-terms.

 ```
 # example data